Ardesco/Selenium-Maven-Template/README.md

 Yes you can specify which browser to use by using one of the following switches:

--Dbrowser=firefox
+- -Dbrowser=firefox
--Dbrowser=chrome
+- -Dbrowser=chrome
--Dbrowser=ie
+- -Dbrowser=ie
--Dbrowser=opera
+- -Dbrowser=opera
--Dbrowser=htmlunit
+- -Dbrowser=htmlunit
--Dbrowser=ghostdriver
+- -Dbrowser=ghostdriver

-You don't need to worry about downloading the IEDriverServer, or chromedriver binaries.
-This project will do that for you automatically.
+You don't need to worry about downloading the IEDriverServer, or chromedriver binaries, this project will do that for you automatically.

 Not got PhantomJS?
 Don't worry that will be automatically downloaded for you as well!